Fred Astaire

 Dancing Lady (1933)

 (On Cable TV, June 2020) While Dancing Lady is technically the first of Fred Astaire’s movie musicals, his fans should keep in mind that it took him a few movies’ worth of scene-stealing appearances before getting his first lead role, and so this film sees him relegated to a climactic showcase number, as himself, dancing with Joan Crawford.
 Not that he’s the only one making early appearances here that now overshadow the leads of the film—An early iteration of The Three Stooges also shows up, plus later star Nelson Eddy, making this film’s supporting cast far more remarkable than nominal leads Franchot Tone and Clark Gable.
-(I would add “…and Crawford” except that she looks absolutely spectacular here—although not much of a dancer, especially around Astaire.)
+(I would add “…and Crawford” except that she looks absolutely spectacular here—although not a dancer of Astaire’s calibre.)
 As an early Pre-Code musical of the early sound era, Dancing Lady is still quite rough around the edges: even the narrative doesn’t go too far away from its Broadway inspiration by featuring a making of a musical as its narrative foundation.
 It feels a bit short at 92 minutes, but that’s probably because we’re expecting more Astaire.
 While Dancing Lady is perfectly watchable, it’s probably more of interest to Astaire fans and cinephiles tracking the evolution of the early musicals… although the Pre-Code attitude does make it more interesting than most.

 The Belle of New York (1952)